 Challenges during the implementation phase:

 This methodology is a test of leadership skills of any Project Manager.
 It is likely that project team members may be the first one to oppose such a move.
-I did face a serious opposition while implementing the daily planning technique in a recently concluded project.
+I did face a serious opposition while implementing the project execution planning technique in a recently concluded project.
 The opposition could be on various grounds and it is Project Manager’s responsibility to prove the efficacy of the system.
 I had to personally demonstrate this methodology and proved it with data that if the daily plan is not implemented on a regular basis backlog of activities increases and activity completion rates drops drastically.
 In addition, there were other agencies, which spelt out the success of this method in very clear terms.

-The practice of generating the daily plan can throw up some interesting data on various tasks, resources and even the individuals responsible for the targets.
+The practice of generating the daily project execution plan can throw up some interesting data on various tasks, resources and even the individuals responsible for the targets.
 It can give reasons for not meeting the targets and they could be anything like delay in receipt of material, receipt of wrong material, lack of coordination, poor / lack of understanding of the design drawings or product specifications.
 It can also generate interesting data on rework and the database can be helpful in conducting re work analysis.
 Project Manager can use this data to better track his project.
 The methodology provides a greater visibility of information to the project team by giving details of what needs to be done the very next day and gives a better degree over all control of the project

 Analysis of the data:

 The next most important step is analysis of the data generated by this process.
 Analysis of the data helps to streamline the efforts of a Project Manager.
 He gets inputs to plan his resources in areas that are lagging behind.
 Some simple quantitative tools like Pareto analysis can help in understanding the reasons for delay.
 Simple graphs like planned activities Vs completed activities can display visual results of the extent of activities that are lagging behind and that needs to be expedited in order to achieve completion targets.
 Analysis can also set a benchmark on of number of activities that needs to be completed each day.
 A deeper drill down of data can reveal the exact reasons so as to why the daily targets cannot be achieved. and their frequency of occurrence.
-The Project Manager can then develop a strategy to minimize the number of ‘No’ against each activity in the daily plan
+The Project Manager can then develop a strategy to minimize the number of ‘No’ against each activity in the daily project execution plan.

-Planning efforts can never go waste, if a detailed plan targeting activities that have to start, finish, and are in progress is prepared and adhered to keeping the over all schedule in mind can generate wonderful results for the project, professional satisfaction for the team members and guaranteed ROI for the stakeholders
+Planning efforts can never go waste, if a detailed plan targeting activities that have to start, finish, and are in progress is prepared and adhered to keeping the overall schedule in mind can generate wonderful results for the project, professional satisfaction for the team members and guaranteed ROI for the stakeholders

 You may use the contact form to get in touch, also visit the resources page to download useful resources.